 According to De La Paz, what was considered medical waste, he saw to be art and he had a desire to create something with it for his senior thesis.
-His surgeon agreed, however said it would need to be turned into something, otherwise the fat would rot.
+His doctor agreed, however, said it would need to be turned into something, otherwise, the fat would rot.
 De La Paz’s first thought was soap and his liposuction ‘waste’ was turned into 20 bars and a bench similar to what you would see at a spa which would be used later in his exhibit.

 We’re not sure making soap from human fat will catch on, but many of Xiao Xiao’s followers applaud her for a well-publicised “victory” over her ex-lover.